timurgordon/Applied-Cryptography-final-project/README.md

 3. Software Information:

 The code is implemented in python 3.
+Path to main software file: Applied-Cryptography-final-project/code_folder/venv/main.py